kfgpfz/workflow_amplicons_sequence_diversity/README.md

 Workflow:

 First, for every amplicon pool the bash-script pipeline_SE.sh needs to be executed.
 Please adapt the the different path variables to your environment.
 A specific conda environment for this project is highly recommended.
+The script and the positions folder need to be in the same subdirectory.

 bash pipeline_SE.sh